 As the years go by it’s harder and harder to get noticed on Instagram.
-What started as a picture sharing app has morphed into a powerhouse for brands, influencers celebrities alike to market themselves.
-Today you share a post and unless you know what you’re doing, it’ll probably get lost among the endless steam of content.
-Pair an overly saturated platform with a forever changing algorithm, and you have yourself a major challenge.
+What started as a picture-sharing app has morphed into a powerhouse for brands, influencers celebrities alike to market themselves.
+Today you share a post and unless you know what you’re doing, it’ll probably get lost among the endless stream of content.
+Pair an overly saturated platform with a forever-changing algorithm, and you have yourself a major challenge.
 So it’s no wonder that so many are struggling to get exposure among the over 1 billion active users on the platform.

 10 Tips To Get Noticed On Instagram

 1. Create Quality Content

 At the end of the day, high-quality content will always win on Instagram.
 You can spend all your time nailing hashtags and writing captions.
 But if your content is there you shouldn’t be surprised you’re not getting noticed on Instagram.
 After all, Instagram is a platform built on visual content.
 Avoid overly editing your pictures and using too many filters on your content.
 You should also use either a high-quality smartphone camera or a DSLR camera that way you’re starting with a quality image or video.